gradzikb/vim-abaqus/README.md

 ##Introduction

 What is Abaqus filetype plugin?
-Filetype plugin is set of tools to speed up your work with VIM and Abaqus inputdeck file.
+It is set of tools to speed up your work with VIM and Abaqus inputdeck file.

 ##Main plugin features
 - Syntax highlighting